p158276/p158276.github.io/index.md

 ---

 ## Kunyu(Chris) Lin
-Chris is currently a Technical Solution Consultants in the Meta, London.
-Chris communicates between customers, business teams, and engineers to solve complicated problems with customized solutions.
-He collaborates closely with top-tier clients like Zalando, Frasers, Habby, MetaJoy, Voodoo, and Zynga.
-He leads the efforts to support and maintain the ad mediation certification program, which allows app publishers to monetize with several ad networks like AppLovin, Pangle, and InMobi.
-Chris is part of the technical services team that grew MoPub's revenue for 8 consecutive quarters and sold the business for $1.05 billion in 2021.
+I'm a Technical Solutions Consultant at Meta in London, where I work closely with customers, business teams, and engineers to develop tailored solutions for complex problems.
+My expertise lies in collaborating with top-tier clients across various industries, from gaming to retail, to troubleshoot intricate SDK issues and Ad signal problems.

-Before Twitter, most of his professional experience was for companies based in Taiwan.
-He spent 2.5 years at Intowow in the role of advisory solutions engineer.
-He was responsible for yield optimization of clients' Google Ad Manager inventory and providing technical insights for revenue lift.
-Before Intowow, he spent 2 years at Dcard working as an Android developer where he helped to maintain and develop new features in the Dcard Android App.
+Prior to joining Meta, I led efforts to support and maintain the ad mediation certification program, empowering app publishers to monetize through multiple ad networks such as AppLovin, Pangle, and InMobi.
+As part of the technical services team, I contributed to MoPub's revenue growth over eight consecutive quarters, culminating in a $1.05 billion sale in 2021.

-Chris has 7 years of experience growing digital advertising businesses and 2 years of mobile application-specific development experience.
-He has a master's degree in computer science from National Tsing Hua University.
-He loves running, traveling, cooking, and meeting new people.
+My professional journey began in Taiwan, where I spent two and a half years as an Advisory Solutions Engineer at Intowow, optimizing yield for clients' Google Ad Manager inventory and providing technical insights for revenue enhancement.
+Before that, I worked as an Android Developer at Dcard for two years, maintaining and developing new features for the Dcard Android app.

 ## Check [About me](https://p158276.github.io/about/) for more details !